nghotin1998/Time-Series-Exploration/README.md

 This repository mainly focueses on time-series analysis and exploration of different methodologies, including 3 major categories autoregression (ARMA, ARIMA), simulation (Monte Carlo, Markov Chains, Random Walks) and deep learning (tensorflow, neural networks, and LSTM).

+I am currently working on LSTM model to predict next stock close.
+Another models are still under developing and will be released later.